rasitechchannel/RasiTechRobot/README.md

 <br> RasiTechRobot

- > This script is run using the nodo-telegram-bot-api library
+ > This script is run using the node-telegram-bot-api library

  it is strictly forbidden to perform spam actions when using this script